What Goes On at NOSH Live

 Catapult you and your company into the spotlight.
 Pitch Slam participants are the celebrities of NOSH Live.
 Be the center of attention among hundreds of industry executives and gatekeepers, receive instant feedback from an expert panel of judges, and compete for $5,000 cash prize.

-Summer 2017 Conference Highlights
+Winter 2017 Conference Highlights

 NOSH Live Past Attendees